-- 29. Each space must contain the same activity (and therefore the same activity parameter values) as proposed for the equivalent space in the actual building.
-The activity in each space must be selected from the list of activities as defined in the NCM Activity Database. - 30.
-The notional building must be given the same orientation and be exposed to the same weather data as the actual building.
-For DSM software, the notional building must be subject to the same site shading from adjacent buildings and other topographical features as are applied to the model of the actual building. - 31.
-Whatever building services type (heating, ventilation, cooling) is specified in a zone in the actual building must also be provided in the corresponding zone in the notional building.
+- 31. The Notional building must be given the same orientation and be exposed to the same weather data as the Actual building.
+For DSM software, the Notional building must be subject to the same site shading from adjacent buildings and other topographical features as are applied to the model of the Actual building. - 32.
+Whatever building services type (heating, ventilation, cooling) is specified in a zone in the Actual building must also be provided in the corresponding zone in the Notional building.
 Note that in some zones, heating need not be provided, even though the NCM Activity Database specifies a heating set-point.
-For example, the actual building may contain an unheated stairwell or atrium space.
-The corresponding zones in the notional building must also be unheated.
-However, if heating were provided to either of these spaces in the actual building, then heating must correspondingly be specified in the notional building, and then both buildings must heat those spaces to the heating set-point specified for the zone type in the NCM Activity Database. - 32.
-The notional building specifications proposed in this consultation are assigned based upon the main space and water heating fuel and heat solution chosen for the actual building and are applied at a zone level within the building.
-For both Option 1 and Option 2 proposals, there are therefore two notional building specifications which differ only in their treatment of space and water heating elements and allocation of on-site generation (via assignment of a photovoltaic array). - 33.
-Any fixed building services system not covered by Section 6 Energy must be ignored in both the actual and notional buildings. - 34.
-The energy performance standards of the notional building [note: two options are specified in this consultation version of the guide12] are based on a concurrent specification that delivers a reduction in energy demand and emissions relative to the 2015 energy performance standards based on an assumed build mix.
-This means that the performance target for some buildings will improve by more than this percentage, others by less.
+For example, the Actual building may contain an unheated stairwell or atrium space.
+The corresponding zones in the Notional building must also be unheated.
+However, if heating were provided to either of these spaces in the Actual building, then heating must correspondingly be specified in the Notional building, and then both buildings must heat those spaces to the heating set-point specified for the zone type in the NCM Activity Database. - 33.
+The Notional building specifications are assigned based upon the main space and water heating fuel and heat solution chosen for the Actual building and are applied at a zone level within the building.
+There are three Notional building specifications which differ only in their treatment of space and water heating elements and allocation of onsite generation (via assignment of a photovoltaic array). - 34.
+Any fixed building services system not covered by Section 6 (Energy) must be ignored in both the Actual and Notional buildings.